dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 **Create Message and Envelope**

-1. Get mutableProfileExtensionUrl from **dm3 profile**
+1. Get ProfileExtension from delivery service
-_if available:_
+    * Read optional encryption parameters (like preffered encryption algorithm deviating from standard)
-    * read optional encryption parameters (see also Encryption)
+    * Read supported message types.
+Only supported messages must be sent.
 2. Sign the message using the private sender signing key, using ECDSA.
 3. Encrypt the message using the public encryption key of the receiver (part of the user profile).
 Default encryption algorithm is **x25519-chacha20-poly1305**.
-If a different algorithm is required (defined in the _mutableProfileExtension_), this should be used for encryption.
+If a different algorithm is required (defined in the _ProfileExtension_), this should be used for encryption.
 If it is not supported by the sender, the default encryption is used.
 4. Encrypt the delivery information using the public encryption key of the delivery service (part of the delivery service profile).
 The mandatory encryption algorithm is **x25519-chacha20-poly1305**.

 ```{mermaid}